+What Is a Snapshot in AWS?
 AWS EBS Snapshot Explained

-What is EBS Snapshot?
+What Is an EBS Snapshot?

 Limitations of Amazon EBS Snapshots